top of page

 Note from the Author ♡

 This guide will be updated every few months!
-It is updated as of January 21, 2025.
-If you're a new fan and found this useful at all, let me know how your journey goes!
-DM me on Twitter (Cosmicadri_) if you have any questions too, and I’ll be happy to help.
+It is (somewhat) updated as of June 03, 2026, as I am actively updating the factions section.
+If you found this guide useful at all, let me know how your journey goes!
+DM me on Twitter (Cosmicadri_) if you have any questions, and I’ll be happy to help.
 Bye-Poi!

 Comments